Drodo44/RapidRoutes/README.md

 # RapidRoutes

+Prod## Key Features
+- **Lanes**: City autocomplete (12 results), equipment code-first, weight handling (randomize range), pending/recent tabs, per-lane export, bulk export (499 row parts).
+- **Crawl**: KMA-aware, 75→100→125 tiers, scoring blend, duplicate rules, minimum 6 unique KMAs required (no maximum).
+- **CSV**: DAT Bulk Upload (24 headers, ≥12 rows per lane input).
+For every lane you enter (City, State → City, State):
+  - The system generates **at least 5 entirely new, intelligent** full lane pairings — each with a **unique pickup and unique delivery city**
+  - This results in a **minimum of 6 full lane pairings per lane you enter** (1 original + 5+ generated) with **no maximum limit**
+  - The system continues generating additional intelligent pairings as long as:
+    - **Unique KMA compliance** is maintained (each pickup/delivery is from a distinct KMA)
+    - **Freight-intelligent logic** can identify viable cities (known freight markets, industrial zones, agricultural hubs)
+    - Hidden gem cities are prioritized over major metros unless freight-justified
+  - Each lane is **duplicated per contact method** (Phone + Email), resulting in **12+ CSV rows per lane input**
+  - The system uses your internal city database as the primary source.
+If it cannot generate sufficient intelligent pairings, it queries the HERE.com API, filters the results using freight intelligence, assigns KMA codes, and adds them to your internal database for future use — making the system smarter with each use.
-Produc- **Crawl**: KMA-aware, 75→100→125 tiers, scoring blend, duplicate rules, minimum 6 unique KMAs required (no maximum).ion-grade Next.js app for freight brokerage load posting, crawl generation, DAT bulk export, and shipper recap.
+- **Recap**: Active lanes, search, print-ready export view.*Crawl**: KMA-aware, 75→100→125 tiers, scoring blend, duplicate rules, minimum 6 unique KMAs required (no maximum).ion-grade Next.js app for freight brokerage load posting, crawl generation, DAT bulk export, and shipper recap.

 ## Stack
 - Next.js 14 (Pages Router)